jangroth/aws-certification-notes/devops-engineer-professional.md

   * E.g. CodeCommit automatically triggers CodePipeline on new commits

 ##### EventBridge
-* CloudWatch events in its core
+* CloudWatch Events in its core
 * Adding other (3rd party service partners) event sources into the mix

 ##### S3 Events